ashishkarnad/sandbox/core/README.md

 If you don't see the new subscription, wait a few seconds and try the settings API again.

-**4. Install the Sensu HTTP plugins to monitor docs.sensu.io:**
+**4. Install the Sensu HTTP Plugins to monitor docs.sensu.io**

-Up until now we've been using random event data, but in this lesson, we'll use the [Sensu HTTP plugins](https://github.com/sensu-plugins/sensu-plugins-http) to collect real curl times from the docs site.
+Up until now we've been using random event data, but in this lesson, we'll use the [Sensu HTTP Plugin](https://github.com/sensu-plugins/sensu-plugins-http) to collect real curl times from the docs site.
-Sensu Plugins are open-source collections of Sensu building blocks shared by the Sensu Community.
-You can find this and more [Sensu Plugins on GitHub](https://github.com/sensu-plugins).

 First we'll install the plugin: